hiphops-io/hiphops-io.github.io/docs/hops-functions.md

 The `file` function returns the contents of a file in the same directory as the `.hops` file it is called from.
 The returned value will always be a string.

+> Note: Only files present when hops was started are available.
+Any files created or changed after hops starts will not be available.

 Example:

 ```hcl